-Endorsed as a deductible gift recipient by the Australian Taxation Office, and authorised to fundraise for charitable purposes by the Office of Charities, Department of Gaming & Racing NSW, the Tribal Warrior Association relies on the community for both financial and practical support.
+Endorsed as a deductible gift recipient by the Australian Taxation Office, and authorised to fundraise for charitable purposes by the Office of Charities, Department of Gaming & Racing NSW, the Tribal Warrior Aboriginal Corporation relies on the community for both financial and practical support.

 - Daniel Ariel

 - Uncle Kevin Smith, Elder of Redfern

 - Uncle Lionel Mongta, Elder of Walbunja community